 In a similar vein established French motorcycle importer SIMA created the Mash Motorcycles brand.
 They’ve taken a proven Shineray XY400 (left) and refined it.
 It’s an appealing Brit-based retro look that some twenty years ago became popular in fad-prone Japan, if not in Britain itself.
 That early 90s GB250TT on the right was one of many similar machines made for the Japanese market and which are now cropping up as pricey and exotic UK imports.

-I’d heard of the Mash retros and at a Classic Bike show got the chance to see some close up.
+At a Classic Bike show I got the chance to see some close-up.
 Chinese 250s are two a penny, but with a more overlandable capacity of 400cc, could a Mash retro be a contender as a base bike?
 I’ll admit that part of me is attracted to the idea of regressing towards a retro-styled machine: the appeal – however flawed – of a simple and inexpensive low-key, leg-over overlander that you can adapt to your needs.
 My 2019 Himalayan fitted that category.
 A close look before the crowds rolled in revealed a quality of finish that was hard to separate from a similar Japanese bike.
 A few days later I took one for a test ride.

 Many assume the motor is an XR400 clone, but it’s actually derived from the 400cc version of the similar, late-eighties kick-and-electric XBR 500 cafe retro (right), also sold in Japan as the ‘Manxified’ GB500.

-I was deliberating over a back-to-basics 400 overlander when it transpired that manufacturers in China might to the job for me, producing adventure-styled bikes mimicking BMW’s F800GS but with full equipment.
+I was deliberating over a back-to-basics 400 overlander when it transpired that manufacturers in China might do the job for me, producing adventure-styled bikes but with full equipment.
 One such machine is the Zongshen RX3 Cyclone sold under various badges in the UK, the US (5000-mile report) and Russian-speaking lands, but that’s just another 250.
 What’s wanted is a 400’s added torque so you don’t have the scream the motor when overtaking a lorry up a hill.

 In 2014 French Moto Mash announced their 400 Adventure (left, quick road test), which was near identical to the also defunct WK Trail 400 above.
 At 400cc you’d hope either of these bikes could potentially plug the gap between the heavier and pricier twins and an over-extended 250.
 Right now that category is only really served by the Himalayan.